 5 Bug Reports

 5.1 How to Report BugsWhenever you find a bug or a player informs you about one, you should report it to customer support.
 Bug reports are made in the game via a special client interface that is only available to tutors.
-You can open this dialog by using the key combination Ctrl+Z (standalone client).
-In the Flash client, you can find this function under "Hotkeys".
-Further, you can report map bugs by right-clicking on the concerned map field and selecting the entry "Report Coordinate" from the context menu.
+You can open this dialog by using the key combination Ctrl+Z. Further, you can report map bugs by right-clicking on the concerned map field and selecting the entry "Report Coordinate" from the context menu.
 Mistakes in NPC chats can be reported by right-clicking on the NPC text in question and selecting the context menu entry "Report Message".
 The NPC's name and line will then be sent automatically with your report.
 Only reports made one of these ways will be forwarded directly to the responsible department.

 Once the report dialog has opened, please select in which category (Map, Typo, Technical, Other) your report fits best.
 If you are unsure, please select "Other".

 The description should be as detailed as possible.
 Ideally, it should include a short evaluation of the bug's seriousness and, most importantly, a detailed listing of the steps that are necessary to reproduce it.
 When reporting you should try to focus on important information and leave out anything which is not crucial to understand the problem.
 It is not necessary to provide your name or to describe your character's location because bug reports automatically include your character name as well as the coordinates of the map field on which your character stood when submitting the bug.